whizzml/examples/automl/automl-script/readme.md

   (e.g. dataset/5d272205eba31d61920005cd).
 If no train dataset is provided, the script will expect an `automl-execution` to be provided and will use its models as starting point.
-* `validation-dataset`: (dataset-id) Dataset id for the validation dataset (e.g. dataset/5d272205eba31d61920005cd).
-If empty, no output-evalution is returned.
+* `validation-dataset`: (dataset-id) Dataset id for the validation dataset (e.g. dataset/5d272205ea31d61920005cd).
+If empty, some random rows from the `train-dataset` will be set aside and used as `validation-dataset`.
+The parameter `validation-rate` indicates the portion of the `train-dataset` that is sampled in the `validation-dataset`
 * `test-dataset`: (dataset-id) Dataset id for the test dataset (e.g. dataset/7j272205eba31d61920005vf).
 If empty, no output-dataset is returned.